ncayllahua/GigisPizzaHOL/gigis-serverless-HOL.md

 ![](./media/ATP-configure02.PNG)

-Click Download Wallet button to download to your computer/laptop the ATP wallet.zip file.
+Click Download Wallet button to download to your computer/laptop the ATP **dbwallet.zip** file.
 You will write a password to download the wallet, please write one [WalletPassw0rd] and note it for future uses.
 Click Download button to download the wallet zip file.

 ![](./media/ATP-configure03.PNG)